Donel C. Kinnard Memorial State Veteran Cemetery

 HISTORY

-Members of veterans service organizations and concerned citizens organized a successful effort in 2006 to establish a State-run veterans cemetery better to serve West Virginia’s veterans and their families.
+Members of veterans service organizations and concerned citizens organized a successful effort in 2006 to establish a State-run veterans cemetery to better serve West Virginia’s veterans and their families.

 GENERAL INFORMATION